ukmars/ukmarsbot-examples/07-encoders/README.md

 ### DigitalFastWrite

-You will see that there is an extra file in this sketch (and the others) - ```digitalFastWrite.h```.
+You will see that there is an extra file in this sketch (and the others) - ```digitalWriteFast.h```.

 The file is needed to make sure that the encoder interrupts are serviced as fast as possible.
 The built in ```digitalRead()``` function is not very efficient and the interrupts may arrive at several tens of thousands per second.
-The code as shown in this example can process each interrupt in under 2.5 microseconds only because it uses ```digitalFastRead()``` instead of the built-in call.
+The code as shown in this example can process each interrupt in under 2.5 microseconds only because it uses ```digitalReadFast()``` instead of the built-in call.

-To use this feature you only have to make sure that the ```digitalFastWrite.h``` file is present in the same folder as the sketch file and then add the following line at the top of the main sketch ```.ino``` file:
+To use this feature you only have to make sure that the ```digitalWriteFast.h``` file is present in the same folder as the sketch file and then add the following line at the top of the main sketch ```.ino``` file:

     #include "digitalWriteFast.h"